What is an omphalocele?

 Babies with damage to the abdominal organs may have long-term problems.
 Your child may have trouble with digestion, having bowel movements, and infection.

 Ask your child’s healthcare provider about your child’s outlook.
-He or she will make a care plan for your baby.
+They will make a care plan for your baby.
 You may need to watch your baby’s nutrition, bowel function, and other aspects of your baby’s health.

-You’ll learn how to care for your baby once he or she leaves the hospital.
+You’ll learn how to care for your baby once they leave the hospital.
 If you have any questions, call your baby’s healthcare provider.

 If your child doesn’t gain weight or has trouble eating or having bowel movements, call your child’s healthcare provider.

-- An omphalocele is a problem your baby is born with.
-In this condition, some of your baby’s abdominal organs poke out through an opening in the abdominal muscles.
+An omphalocele is a problem your baby is born with.
+In this condition, some of your baby’s abdominal organs poke out (protrude) from the belly through the belly button.

-- If your baby’s omphalocele is small, he or she will have one surgery to fix it.
+If your baby’s omphalocele is small, they will have 1 surgery to fix it.
 If your baby’s omphalocele is large, your child’s surgeon will fix it in stages.